Overview

 - Method:

-- Authorization:
+POST - Authorization:

-Note: Obtain the access token from/auth/token
+Bearer <AccessToken>Note: Obtain the access token from/auth/tokenusing yourClientIdandClientSecret.

 Request Body

-The JSON payload sent to the endpoint must include the following fields:
+The JSON payload sent to the endpoint must include the following fields:| Parameter | Type | Description | Required |

-RegistrationId | string | The unique identifier for the user registration, obtained from the /user/register endpoint IMPORTANT: it is required if ContactNumber was omitted | No * |
+RegistrationId | string | The unique identifier for the user registration, obtained from the /user/register endpoint IMPORTANT: it is required if ContactNumberwas omitted | No * |

 ContactNumber | string | International format (eg +1 for US).
 IMPORTANT: it is required if RegistrationId was omitted | No * |